 Road Noise

-Road noise is caused by the interaction between tires and the road surface.
-Rough or uneven surfaces create vibrations that travel into the vehicle’s cabin, resulting in noticeable noise levels.
+Road noise is caused by the interaction between your tires and the road surface.
+Rough asphalt, concrete surfaces, gravel, and uneven roads create vibrations that transmit through the tires, suspension, and into the vehicle’s cabin.

 Wind Noise